aljosaosep/4DGVT/README.md

 ## Potential Issues
 * In case you want to use self-compiled libs, you may need to specify these paths (e.g., edit CMake cache or use `ccmake`): `PCL_DIR`, `OpenCV_DIR`, `BOOST_ROOT`
 * `CMake Error Unable to find the requested Boost libraries.
 Unable to find the Boost header files.
 Please set BOOST_ROOT to the root directory containing Boost or BOOST_INCLUDEDIR to the directory containing Boost's headers.` For certain combinations of boost and CMake versions, it may happen CMake will not find all dependencies.
 Typically this will happen when using newer boost and older CMake; try using the most recent CMake to avoid this issue.
+* I had issues compiling PCL with VTK 9.x, recommending to use VTK 8.x.

 ## License